What is a temporary travel visa?

 I have Leave to Remain in the UK as a refugee but I do not have a passport, what should I enter as my passport details?

-You can enter the reference number on your Home Office Immigration Status Document.
+You can enter the reference number on your Home Office Immigration Status Document, or travel document.

 I made a mistake when I entered some of my passport and visa details, will this be a problem when I arrive at the University?

-I have a British/Irish passport but the online enrolment form is asking for my visa details, what should I do?
+I have a British/Irish passport but the online course registration form is asking for my visa details, what should I do?

 What is an entry stamp?

 An 'Entry stamp' is the name given to a date stamp placed in your passport by Border Control when you arrive in the UK.